rancher/rancher.github.io/rancher/rancher-ui/infrastructure/hosts/custom/index.md

 As of our Beta release (v0.24.0), we no longer require any additional TCP ports.
 But if you are using a version prior to Beta, then you will need to add the following ports:

 * From the internet to TCP ports `9345` and `9346` (for UI hosts stats/graphs)

-Once your hosts are added to Rancher, they are available for [our services]({{site.baseurl}}/rancher/rancher-ui/applications/stacks/adding-services/).

 <a id="samehost"></a>
 ### Adding Hosts to the same machine as Rancher Server